 The four private companies that run Medicare's recovery audit program will have their contracts extended through 2015.
 But it's unclear what types of medical reviews or claims are going to be eligible for auditing.

-The stock of HMS Holdings Corp., the parent of HealthDataInsights, began creeping upward once the CMS signed off on the measure, since the RAC contract represents a large chunk of HMS' business.
+The stock of HMS Holdings Corp., the parent of HealthDataInsights, began creeping upward once the CMS first signed off on the measure, since the RAC contract represents a large chunk of HMS' business.
 The news has sent HMS stock up almost 9.5% since Dec.
-22 to $21.57 as of last Wednesday morning.
+22 to $21.57 as of Wednesday morning.
 CGI's stock rose a more modest 1.3%.
 Connolly and Performant are privately held.

-Medicare's RAC program has been in flux since last year.
+Medicare's RAC program has been in flux since earlier this year.
 Contracts with the current vendors were set to expire this past February but were extended to June.
 The CMS then allowed RACs in August to conduct a limited number of automated reviews and some complex reviews related to spinal fusions, durable medical equipment and other non-inpatient procedures.
 During that time, CGI protested the government's new RAC contract terms and filed suit in federal court, which has created delays.